kiavashfaisali/KFSwiftImageLoader/README.md

 Note:
 -----
-watchOS 3.0+ updates and example app coming soon as a major version!
+watchOS 3.0+ updates and example app coming soon as a minor version!
 (ETA: Mid-October).
 Please see the "watchos_3" branch for progress on the migration work being done.

 ## Features